Nicholas Muyoti

-Nicholas Ndubi Muyoti (born 8 September 1976) is a retired Kenyan international defender and midfielder.
-He is the current head coach of newyly promoted Kenyan Premier League side Nairobi United.

-Muyoti is a former Kenya captain best remembered for lifting the Castle Lager Cup trophy in 2002.
+Nicholas Ndubi Muyoti (born 8 September 1976) is a retired Kenyan international footballer.
+He is the current head coach of Kenyan Premier League side Kenya Police FC.
+Muyoti is a former Kenya captain, best remembered for lifting the Castle Lager Cup trophy in 2002.

 Early life

 Muyoti was born on 8 September 1976 in Nairobi.
 He went to school at Our Lady of Mercy Primary School before moving to Mumias Boys Primary School.
 He then proceeded to Amukura Secondary School in Busia before ending up at Nairobi's Upper Hill School.

 Career

 Muyoti started out his career at lower-tier side Kenyatta Hospital F.C. while still a student at Upper Hill School.

 AFC Leopards

 While at Kenyatta Hospital F.C. he tried out with AFC Leopards whom he joined in 1997 where he spent six seasons before heading to Thika United in 2002.
 He returned to the same club nine years later in 2011 to end his playing career.